alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 Determined automatically checkpoints in the following situations:

 * Periodically throughout the course of model training, to keep a record of the training progress.
-* During training – so if a trial fails on epoch 9 and the last checkpoint was saved during epoch 1, Determined will save yet another checkpoint at epoch 9, making this a very efficient system.
+* During training – If a trial fails on epoch 9 and the last checkpoint was saved during epoch 1, Determined will save yet another checkpoint at epoch 9, making this a very efficient system.
 * Upon completion of the trial.

 Additional checkpoint configuration settings can be modified to make this even more customizable.
 Checkpoints can be easily examined through the WebUI even after an experiment completes, and downloaded easily through the Determined APIs: